bihealth/bih-cluster/bih-cluster/docs/slurm/snakemake.md

 ## Snakemake and :tada: Slurm

-You have two options:
+Simply use `snakemake --profile=cubi-v1` and the Snakemake resource configuration as shown below.

-1. Simply use `snakemake --profile=cubi-v1` and the Snakemake resource configuration as shown below. **STRONGLY PREFERRED**
+This works for both snakemake version 7 *and* 8.

-2. Use the `snakemake --cluster='sbatch ...'` command.
+(For version 7, you can also use `snakemake --cluster='sbatch ...'` command instead, but this is discouraged.)

-Note that we sneaked in a `sleep 1m`?
+Note that we sneaked in a `sleep 2m`?
 In a second terminal session, we can see that the job has been submitted to SLURM indeed.

 ```bash
 host:~$ squeue  -u holtgrem_c